THE (always serious) CEAL LAB

 Research Interests

-My largest defining research interest is the adaptations marine mammals have evolved to tolerate and manipulate the marine environment.
-I like to work at the intersection of several biological disciplines including anatomy, morphology, and biomechanics to answer questions about species evolution as well as the development of locomotive patterns and maneuvering capabilities.
-I am also particularly interested in the physiological adaptations of Antarctic ice seals which allow these animals to simultaneously withstand the extremes of the marine environment and one of the most unforgiving terrestrial habitats on earth.
+I am broadly interested in the adaptations marine mammals have evolved to tolerate and manipulate the marine environment.
+I like to work at the intersection of several physiological disciplines including anatomy, biomechanics, and gas dynamics to answer questions about the evolution of aquatic maneuvering capacity and diving capabilities.
+I particularly enjoy comparing these physiological adaptations across marine mammal taxa (I study ALL marine mammals *except for manatees).

 Fun Facts